-The West European civilization which conquered the world during the Age of Imperialism (between the sixteenth century and the first half of the twentieth century) was forged by the horsemen of the apocalypse: Goths, Huns, Vikings, the Crusades, Mongols, and Black Death.
+The Western civilization was forged by the horsemen of the apocalypse: Goths, Huns, Vikings, the Crusades, Mongols, and Black Death.

-From the devastating nomadic invasions and the shocking failure of the crusades, the Europeans developed the appetite for invading, massacring, conquering, and plundering.
-The Black Death is estimated to have killed 30 percent to 60 percent of the European population in the fourteenth century.
+From the devastating nomadic invasions and the failure of the crusades, the Europeans developed the appetite for invading, massacring, conquering, and plundering.
+The Black Death killed between 30 to 60 percent of the European population in the fourteenth century.
 The decadent political elite of Europe was finished, the political order collapsed, and power went into the hands of a new class of ambitious, aggressive, and adventurous people who wanted to use the tactics of the nomadic Goths, Huns, Vikings, and Mongols to conquer the world.
 They wanted revenge for the failure of the crusades.